 — Psalm 73:23-24

-Another thing I noticed was that I spent most of my time looking up at the stars because at this time of the day that it is the only light around.
-I note now that this is also true as we travel through dark places in life even through the valley of the shadow of death..when it looks as if things are dying...maybe hopes, maybe dreams, maybe people we love.
-When the darkness is so thick and impenetrable through our own reasoning or understanding of a way out, there really is only one place to look and that is up, to the one who created the stars to the one and only "light of the World"
+Another thing I noticed was that I spent most of my time looking up at the stars because, at this time of the day that it is the only light around.
+I note, now, that this is also true as we travel through dark places in life—when it looks as if things are dying, maybe hopes, maybe dreams, or people we love—when the darkness is so thick and impenetrable, there is only one place to look.
+That one place is up. to the one who created the stars to the one and only "light of the World."

 I also took note of the Bright and Morning Star on my early morning journey.
 Upon my return, I just so happened to listen to a sermon about it.
-It was told that the star known as the Bright and Morning Star (Venus) is the last star we see in the sky before the sun rises.
+It was discussed how the star known as the Bright and Morning Star (Venus) is the last star we see in the sky before the sun rises.
 It signals the dawning of a new day.

 The people who walked in darkness Have seen a great light; Those who dwelt in the land of the shadow of death Upon them a light has shined.